sdemyanov/ConvNet/README.md

 TECHNICAL DETAILS

-- The c++ version can be compiled to work with either double and float types.
+- To run the c++ version, you first need to compile it.
+To do that, you need to run 'compile' script in the main folder.
+It can be compiled to work with either double and float types.
 To change it, you need to modify the settings in ftype.h file and recompile the files.
-To compile them, you need to run 'compile' script in the main folder.

 - The "cnnexamples.m" file requires "mnist_uint8.mat" file to be performed.
 You can get it from [Matlab Central File Exchange](http://www.mathworks.com.au/matlabcentral/fileexchange/38310-deep-learning-toolbox/content/rasmusbergpalm-DeepLearnToolbox-45ef96c/data/mnist_uint8.mat), just download it and save in ./data folder.